cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

 </figure>

-After dashing through the wall with `Godspeed`, we are met with a familiar idea: a Laser Trap pointing at a destoyable object.
-By striking it with `Katana`, the player confirms what they already inferred, that the traps can also kill enemies.
+After dashing through the wall with `Godspeed`, we are met with a familiar idea: a Laser Trap pointing at a destroyable object.
+By striking it with `Katana`, the player confirms what they may have already inferred, that the traps can also kill enemies.

-They'll then move onto some waterfall paths (which speeds up player movement) and repeat the process on the `Godspeed` demon.
+They'll then move onto some waterfall paths (which speed up player movement) and repeat the process on the `Godspeed` demon.
 This teaches them another important concept, since it takes two Laser Traps to kill the heftier `Godspeed` demon.